-The Transfer of Property Act was enacted on 1st July, 1882 with the objective to deal with the transfer of immovable property from one living person to another living person.
+The Transfer of Property Act was enacted on 1st July 1882 with the objective to deal with the transfer of immovable property from one living person to another living person.
 The main purpose of the Act is to make rules, in order to regulate the transmission of immovable property between living persons.
-Before the Act was enacted the matters related to the immovable property were resolved by the Indian Courts on the basis of equity and good conscience and there were no codified laws and it created uncertainty in resolving the matters and it became the need of time to codify the law with respect to the property.
-The Law Commission prepared the draft in 1870 and presented it to the Council in 1877 with necessary modifications but the draft did not the get the final shape, then again it was referred to Second Law Commission and after many recommendations and modifications, the draft was accepted and was republished again in 1878 and received the assent of the Governor-General on 17 November, 1882.
-The article is a detailed analysis of rights and liabilities of ‘Mortgagee.’
+Before the Act was enacted the matters related to the immovable property were resolved by the Indian Courts on the basis of equity and a good conscience and there were no codified laws and it created uncertainty in resolving the matters and it became the need of time to codify the law with respect to the property.
+The Law Commission prepared the draft in 1870 and presented it to the Council in 1877 with necessary modifications but the draft did not the get the final shape, then again it was referred to Second Law Commission and after many recommendations and modifications, the draft was accepted and was republished again in 1878 and received the assent of the Governor-General on 17 November 1882.
+The article is a detailed analysis of the rights and liabilities of ‘Mortgagee.’

 The Transfer of Property Act, 1882 was amended and the Transfer of Property (Amendment) Act, 1929 was enacted which came into force on 1st April 1930.
 This new amendment Act has brought many changes in the previous Act of 1882.